-Did Florida’s Felon Disenfranchisement Laws Cause Al Gore to Lose the 2000 Presidential Elections?
+Did Florida’s Laws That Disenfranchised People with Felony Convictions Cause Al Gore to Lose the 2000 Presidential Elections?

 General Reference (not clearly pro or con)

 Editor’s Note: This question has been archived as a point of historical interest and will no longer be updated as of July 21, 2021.

 The U.S. Federal Election Commission, in their report titled “Federal Elections 2000: Presidential General Election Results,” listed the top Florida vote recipients in the 2000 general election for U.S. President as follows: